 Equity fund dividends versus company dividends

-On the other hand, dividends from equity funds are not actually dividends.
+On the other hand, mutual fund dividends are not actually dividends.
 A dividend from a company is additional income that you receive over and above the capital gains made by holding the shares.
 In case of equity funds, the dividend is paid out from the gains you have made by holding the units.
 Hence, equity fund dividends are not an additional income, but a part of the gains you have already earned.Equity fund dividends are not an additional income, but a part of the gains you have already earned.
-Tweet Now
+Click To Tweet

 When you get a dividend from an equity fund, the value of your units goes down.